zhengjul/RAWR/RAWR-tutorial.md

 Click “File” > “Input Alignment” > “From File” to enter your original “alignment.fasta” input file.
 This will open an alignment viewer inside of JalView.
 Inside the alignment viewer, click “File” > “Load Features/ Annotations”.

 ### Tree support visualizer
-We provide an image of the Newick tree with confidence support (see Figure 3).
+We provide a visualization of the Newick tree with confidence support.
 You can also choose other phylogeny visualizers such as Interactive Tree Of Life (iTOL).

+### Galaxy tree support visualizer
+Galaxy interface has visualization software PhyloViz that can be accessed via the visualization icon below the output phylogeny tree.

 ---------------
 Publications